drndr/multilabel-text-clf/dataset_transformer/README.md

-# Bag-of-Words vs. Graph vs. Sequence in Text Classification: Questioning the Necessity of Text-Graphs and the Surprising Strength of a Wide MLP -- Code for Dataset Formatter
+# Preprocessing for multi-label datasets

+This code is used to generate a unified dataset format for the experiments.
+The sources for the original datasets and the used train-test split are referenced in [datasets](#datasets).
+The generated JSON format for most datasets can be found at [multi-label-data](https://github.com/drndr/project_ds_textclass/tree/main/multi_label_data) (Note: JSON for pubmed and RCV1-V2 is not included, because of file size).
+Additionally, scripts are included to generate plots for label distribution and label per document distribution for both multi-label and single-label datasets.

 ## Code overview

 For every multi-label dataset used in the paper there is a folder containing:
-- the original dataset (see [Datasets](#datasets)/ on Serverc)
-- the train-test split (train/test-data.json) as JSON format (see [JSON format](#JSON-format))(on Serverc)
+- a main.py to generate the train-test split in JSON format (see [format](#json-format)), label distribution, label per document distribution
 - the label distribution as png
 - the label per document distribution as png

+For every single-label dataset used in the paper there is a folder containing:
-- a main.py to generate train-test split, label distribution, label per document distribution
+- a main.py to generate label distribution
-- a main.py to generate label distribution for single label datasets
+- the label distribution as png

-NOTE: Datasets and JSON is not included, because of file size.

 ## Datasets
 - Econbiz